-- Responsible for the preparation of the application for payments and invoices to the Client, resolution of any issues, and the prompt collection of payments. - Assists the Project Director in devising and executing action plans to rectify potential cost overruns, schedule delays, or to accommodate significant changes to the scope of work. - Some liaison with Technical Services and Shared Services personnel for delivery of design, costs, schedules and overall project support. - Establishes regular meetings to review package status and formulate action items.
+- · Responsible for the preparation of the application for payments and invoices to the Client, resolution of any issues, and - Assists the Project Director in devising and executing action plans to rectify potential cost overruns, schedule delays, or to accommodate significant changes to the scope of work. - Some liaison with Technical Services and Shared Services personnel for delivery of design, costs, schedules and overall project support. - Establishes regular meetings to review package status and formulate action items.